 While it’s still a paid option, it’s considerably less than buying wireless headphones, and boasts the ability to enable Bluetooth functionality on any pair of wired earphones or headphones.
 This comes in the form of the Griffin iTrip Clip Bluetooth Headphone Adapter, a £20 accessory that allows you to plug in your wired headphones and utilise its built-in Bluetooth 4.1 connectivity to wirelessly connect to your iPhone.
 It also features media controls for headphones without them, and also a built-in mic for use with Siri and phone calls.

 Read next: How to use Apple Music in the UK

 How to charge iPhone 7 and listen to music: Lightning splitter

 Just like the headphone splitter used by many to share the fabled 3.5mm headphone jack, Belkin’s Lightning splitter, or “Lightning Audio + Charge Rockstar” as its officially called, offers users the ability to plug two Lightning cables into a single Lightning port.

-While the adaptor will set you back a rather costly £34.99, the cable allows you to listen to your favourite tunes and charge your iPhone up at the same time without any effect on charging time, apparently.
+While the adapter will set you back a rather costly £34.99, the cable allows you to listen to your favourite tunes and charge your iPhone up at the same time without any effect on charging time, apparently.
 Belkin claims that the 12W pass-through charging will power the iPhone 7 at maximum speed, despite sharing the port with your headphones.
-It shouldn’t affect audio quality either, as the accessory maker claims that its adaptor supports “the full ecosystem of Lightning Audio Headphones and supports up to 24-bit 48kHz lossless output”.
+It shouldn’t affect audio quality either, as the accessory maker claims that its adapter supports “the full ecosystem of Lightning Audio Headphones and supports up to 24-bit 48kHz lossless output”.